 Hozan Alan Senauke

-Hozan Alan Senauke is vice-abbot of Berkeley Zen Center in California, where he lives with his family.
+Hozan Alan Senauke is abbot of Berkeley Zen Center in California, where he lives with his family.
 As a socially engaged Buddhist activist, Alan has worked closely with Buddhist Peace Fellowship and the International Network of Engaged Buddhists since 1991.
 In 2007 he founded Clear View Project, developing Buddhist-based resources for relief and social change in Asia and the United States.

 Books